Missional living: Community

-Jesus loves the Church and He gave His life to redeem the Church.
-Community exists for Mission!
-Christians are to bring the gospel together to the culture.
-"The church is called to do the work of Christ, to be the means of his action in and for the world....Mission, in its widest as well as its more focused senses, is what the church is there for.
-God intends to put the world to rights; he has dramatically launched this project through Jesus.
-Those who belong to Jesus are called, here and now, in the power of the Spirit, to be agents of that putting-to-rights purpose."

-Culture

 George Peters notes, “If man is to be reached, he must be reached within his own culture.”
 This principle is observed when God became a man in the form of Jesus to come to earth and incarnate the gospel.
-As missionaries sent by Jesus, every Christian must learn to exegete their surrounding culture, uncovering the language, values, and ideas of the culture.
-Using this information, they take steps to reach people with the gospel message in the context of the surrounding culture.
+As missionaries sent by Jesus, every Christian must learn to interpret their surrounding culture, uncovering the language, values, and ideas of the culture.
+Missional Christians use this information to reach people with the gospel message in the context, building their own Christian community in the process and bringing the gospel together to the culture.